-This is the ratio of the number of digital transactions performed by individuals and legal entity customers to the total number of transactions include deposits, withdrawals, internal and external transfers.
-Digital channels include mobile, browser and ATMs

-This is the ratio of digitally engaged individual customers to the total number of individual customers are the individuals who use the digital channels of the Bank (mobile banking app, browser and ATMs) to perform banking transactions, as well as digital enablers such as a bank-issued card to perform online card purchases
+- 1) This is the ratio of the number of digital transactions performed by individuals and legal entity customers to the total number of transactions.
+Transactions include deposits, withdrawals, internal and external transfers.
+Digital channels include mobile, browser and ATMs - This is the ratio of digitally engaged individual customers to the total number of individual customers.
+Digitally engaged customers are the individuals who use the digital channels of the Bank (mobile banking app, browser and ATMs) to perform banking transactions, as well as digital 2) enablers such as a bank-issued card to perform online card purchases modelling customers' needs and behaviours offering tailored products and services